seanean/shipment-events/BLOG.md

 - `Checkpoints`
 - `Airflow`

+### Expanded list of things I thought about and don't want to forget

+- `Reprocessing`

 ## How am I developing it?

 I'm mostly writing things by hand.
 I'm doing a lot of googling, watching videos, and reading documentation.
 I'm also using a lot of AI, but **I am not vibe coding this pipeline**.